913165/SpringBootExamples/demo/HELP.md

-# The project describes the spring boot apache ignite with simeple cache with test rest endpoint
+# The project describes the spring boot apache ignite with simple cache with test rest endpoint

 # Getting Started